hillan1152/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+      The token is used for client side authentication.
+Mainly for the correct login credtentials.
+These can be stored within local or session storage.

 - [ ] What steps can you take in your web apps to keep your data secure?

+      Create private routes because they will require some type of login procedure.

 - [ ] Describe how web servers work.

+      Web servers stores code for software programs.
+It can be accessed throughout the world and is used to "serve" webpages.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      Delete and Put are in the CRUD acronym.
+PUT is responsible for updating the API's/Servers.
+DELETE eliminates data from our webpage.

 ## Project Set Up